muathahmad/SOLID_principles/README.md

 I - Interface Segregation Principle
 D - Dependency Inversion Principle

-each file have a file with example for it
+each file has a file with an example of it